Super Nintendo / Famicom Architecture

 Rendered Background layers after selection and transparency are applied.

 The Super Nintendo can generate up to four different background planes.
 Using either 8x8 or 16x16 tiles, blocks are made of 32x32 pixels (2x2 tiles).
-That being said, the size of each background layer can be up to 1024x1024 pixels wide (32x32 tiles).
-The region in VRAM where these layers are configured is called Tilemap and is structured as a table (continuous values in memory).
+That being said, each background layer can extend up to 1024x1024 pixels in size (32x32 tiles).
+The region in VRAM where these layers are configured is called Tilemap, and is structured as a table (continuous values in memory).

-As always, these planes are scrollable, though the number of features available (colour, number of layers, independent scrolling region and size of selection) will depend on the Background mode activated on the S-PPU, which brings us to the next section…
+As always, these planes are scrollable.
+However, the number of features available - such as colour depth, number of layers, independent scrolling regions, and size of selection - depends on the Background Mode activated on the S-PPU, which brings us to the next section…

 Modes

-The S-PPU provides many operations for backgrounds, but these can’t be chosen arbitrarily.
-Instead, there are eight background modes to choose from, each one providing a different set of features [11]:
+The S-PPU provides many operations for backgrounds, but these cannot be chosen arbitrarily.
+Instead, programmers must choose from eight background modes, each offering a distinct set of features [16]:

 Sprites